neurosnap/erock.io/content/blog/redux-saga-style-guide.md/index.md

 that was ultimately [rejected](https://github.com/reduxjs/redux/pull/1813).
 Because of this, developers are now required to use [redux-batched-actions](https://github.com/tshelburne/redux-batched-actions).
-I think it should have been part of the API and if they were rebuilding from scratch, it would be an included feature, but I also agree with their PoV: it could make a lot of people unhappy and there's a user-land library that makes it work.
+I think it should have been part of the API and if I were rebuilding `redux` from scratch, it would be an included feature, but I also agree with their
+perspective: it could make a lot of people unhappy and there's a user-land library that makes it work all the same.
 Regardless, this suggestion and argument revolving around performance is really because the redux API does not support dispatching an array of actions.
 If I could add one thing to the redux API it would probably be that.

 ## Saga style-guide